Dec 2, 2019

 Upgraded idea: Create a holistic holiday financial plan

-Let's face it, from time to time, impulse shopping happens ("Duke the dog would look really cute in that Santa outfit…"), even to those who are mindful of their spending habits.
+Let's face it, impulse shopping happens from time to time ("Duke the dog would look really cute in that Santa outfit…"), even to those who are mindful of their spending habits.
 Creating a financial plan that doesn't just account for gifts—but also factors in other holidays costs such as decorations, travel, parties you attend (or host), charity donations and gifts for colleagues, friends and family allows you to have a plan to expect the unexpected.

 Your holiday financial plan should aim to include some wiggle room for those forgotten or unexpected expenses, such as a last-minute gift card for your child's teacher or an unexpected visit from a neighbour.